object-oriented-python/object-oriented-programming/doc/source/6_inheritance.rst

     composition
         The process of making a more complex object from other objects by including the constituent objects as attributes of the more composite object.
-Composition can be characterised by a *has a* relationship, in contrast to :term:`inheritance`, which embodies an *is a* relationship.
+Composition can be characterised as a *has a* relationship, in contrast to :term:`inheritance`, which embodies an *is a* relationship.

     delegation